Neha-Sharma92/ScheduleNotifications/README.md

 </p>

 Presentation:
-Power point Presentation can be found in the project nby name: Virtual_Dressing_Room.pptx
+Power point Presentation can be found in the project by name: Virtual_Dressing_Room.pptx

 ## Important Note